CSC4001GroupF/Our_repository/README.md

     interact with the environment, battle against NPCs, and more.
     Game manager (GM) can complete the modification of the player's account and character information, also can modify the game progress.
-    More details of these features will be included in later sections.